Bhart97/CDE-project/README.md

 ## Project name: CDE Project

-**Introduction**: This project was created to provide additional hands-on experience for the cloud engineering technical track in Optimum Hit CareerPath (OCP) program.
-The objectives are to increase exposure to the basics of programming and software deployment using cloud technology.
+**Introduction:** The CDE project's main purpose is to provide additional technical training for the cloud engineering and related tracks for OptimumHIT CareerPath (OCP) training program.
+However, it is also designed to be a shared respostiory where students can contribute additional content or showcase what they have been learning.
+Here, students will be able to create resources that can be used by future cohort members.

-**Description**: Students will demostrate their understanding of these core components: identity and access management, computing services, networking, and security.
-By the end of this project, students should have a better understanding of programming tools and will be able to host a web server on the cloud.
+**Description:** The project's objectives is to help introduce students to the popular tools used for software development and how operations are performed in the cloud.
+Students will be using programming tools to create a basic website and deploy it within the cloud.
+By doing so, they will become more familiar with software development along with the core components of cloud computing including: identity and access management, computing and storage resources, networking, and security.

-**Constraints**: Completing the project will require basic knowledge from the technical track (Linux command line, Python, cloud computing) and will be using AWS cloud technology.
-Additional changes to project scope is dependent on the student's technical skills and knowledge to explore other topics.
+**Constraints:** Basic knowledge gained from the technical track is required (Linux CLI, Python, and cloud concepts).
+Students who have more technical experiences are encouraged to take advantage of the provided resources and contribute to the development of this ongoing project.

-**Goals**:
+**Goals:**
 - Create and work with software development and automation tools.
 - Configure IAM and access control.
 - Launch compute resources.